 Issues with Urination

 Stress very often causes inappropriate urination in pets.
-A clear example of this is, urination that occurs in response to fear.
-The immediate release of stress hormones will relax the bladder sphincters and urination will occur suddenly.
+A clear example of this is urination that occurs in response to fear.
+The immediate release of stress hormones will relax the bladder sphincters, and urination will occur suddenly.
 The same stress may even cause sudden defecation by relaxing the anal sphincter.
-Ways to relieve stress in dogs depends upon the underlying physiological cause.
-Conditions such as brain tumours and thyroid dysfunctionalities can only be diagnosed and treated with the help of a veterinarian’s guidance.
-Aggressive behaviour in dogs need to be managed safely and effectively.
-Dogs that display aggressive behaviour, either due to the medical or behavioural reasons, may benefit from the following homoeopathy remedy.
+Ways to relieve stress in dogs depend upon the underlying physiological cause.
+Conditions such as brain tumors and thyroid dysfunctionalities can only be diagnosed and treated with the help of a veterinarian’s guidance.
+Aggressive behavior in dogs needs to be managed safely and effectively.
+Dogs that display aggressive behavior, either due to medical or behavioral reasons, may benefit from the following homeopathy remedy.

 STRESS for PETS is a unique homeopathic veterinary formulation to relieve stress in pets.
 It works on the homeopathic principle, i.e., “Similia SimillibusCuranter,” which means “like cures like.”
 Hence, such formulations that cause symptoms like a diseased animal in a healthy one are used to prepare this wonder drug formula to be able to treat stress of varied reasons.
 It is a formulation that is developed by a renowned Indian veterinarian after consulting many homeopaths and conducting advanced field trials over the years with continuous supervision and training.